rishabhb5/VocaList-App/README.md

 # VocaList App

 Become a "Vocalist" of productivity - use your voice to manage your tasks!
+Interface with your life's tasks using your Voice.

 Journey:
 On-Device Storage using Swift Data -> On-Device Voice Transcription using OpenAI's open source model: Whisper